devsandanayake/AI_Based_TravelAgency_Platform/README.md

 - **Optical Character Recognition (OCR)**: For converting visual signboard data
 - **Web and Mobile Applications**: User-friendly front-end for trip planning and recommendations
 - **APIs and Data Integration**: Real-time data on hotels, transport, and local attractions

----

-## Benefits
-### For Tourists
-- Simplifies trip planning and enhances the overall travel experience.
-- Ensures safety and reliability through real-time alerts.
 - Immersive exploration of historical and cultural landmarks.

 ### For Tourism Businesses